The \'etale local structure of algebraic stacks: Introduction

 from the abelian category of coherent sheaves on $\cX$ to the category of projective systems of coherent sheaves on the $n$th nilpotent thickenings $\cX^{[n]}_{\cZ}$ of $\cZ \subset \cX$, is an equivalence of categories. \end{definition}

+A noetherian affine scheme $\Spec A$ is coherently complete along $\Spec(A/I)$ if and only if $A$ is $I$-adically complete (\Cref{EX:adic-ring}).
 The following statement was an essential ingredient in all of the main results of \cite{luna-field}: if $A$ is a noetherian $k$-algebra, where $k$ is a field, and $G$ is a linearly reductive affine group scheme over $k$ acting on $\spec A$ such that there is a $k$-point fixed by $G$ and the ring of invariants $A^G$ is a complete local ring, then the quotient stack $[\spec A /G]$ is coherently complete along the residual gerbe of its unique closed point \cite[Thm.~1.3]{luna-field}.
-For further examples of coherent completeness, see \S \ref{SS:complete-examples}.

-In this article, coherent completeness also features prominently and we need to generalize \cite[Thm.~1.3]{luna-field}.
-To this end, we establish the following theorem where we do not assume a priori that $\cX$ has the resolution property, only that the closed substack $\cZ$ does.
+In this article, coherent completeness also features prominently.
+In fact, we establish the following generalization of \cite[Thm.~1.3]{luna-field}, where we do not assume a priori that $\cX$ has the resolution property, only that the closed substack $\cZ$ has it.

 \begin{theorem}[Coherent completeness] Let $\cX$ be a noetherian algebraic stack with affine diagonal and good moduli space $\pi \colon \cX \to X =\Spec A$.
 Let $\cZ \subseteq \cX$ be a closed substack defined by a coherent ideal $\cI$.
 Let $I=\Gamma(\cX,\cI)$.
 If $\cZ$ has the resolution property, then $\cX$ is coherently complete along $\cZ$ if and only if $A$ is $I$-adically complete.
 If this is the case, then $\cX$ has the resolution property. \end{theorem}